Travel guide

 Intensive use (video, hotspot) 1 week 8-10 GB

-The key is what you do when connected.
-Checking maps, WhatsApp, email, and some Instagram uses little data; watching 4K videos or sharing your connection with a laptop consumes much more.
-If you're going to upload many stories or make long video calls, aim for the higher end of the table.
-And if you run short, you can always top up the eSIM without changing cards.
-To calculate your specific case in more detail, we have a guide on how much data you need for travel.
+The key is what you do online.
+Checking maps, WhatsApp, email, and some Instagram consumes little; watching 4K videos or sharing your connection with a laptop consumes much more.
+If you're going to upload a lot of stories or make long video calls, aim for the higher end of the table.
+And if you run short, you can always recharge the eSIM without changing cards.
+Before deciding on the plan size, it's good to understand exactly what data roaming is and how consumption is counted when you are outside the European Union.

 eSIM in Doha: internet as soon as you land at Hamad Airport